Rummy Points System

 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A

-From 2-10, all cards carry the same value as the number on the card.
-The remaining cards, J, Q, K, and A, carry 10 points each.
+Cards 2-10 have the same value as the numbers on the cards.
+The remaining cards, J, Q, K, and A, are worth 10 points each.

 The ace (A) can form a sequence with 1 and 2 (A-2-3) as well as with Q and K (Q-K-A).